avivgt/cnvopen5gcore/README.md

 oc create -f enablesctp.yaml

 ```
-Wait for machine-config to be applied on all worker nodes and all worker nodes come back into ready state.
+Wait for machine-config to be applied on all worker nodes and all worker nodes return to ready state.
 Check with;
 ```
 oc get nodes
 ```